Blue Rhythm

-Blue Rhythm is a 1931 American animated short film directed by Burt Gillett, produced by Walt Disney Productions and distributed by Columbia Pictures.
-It was the 31st short to star Mickey Mouse, the 7th of that year.
-The plot focuses on a multifaceted performance of W. C. Handy's "St. Louis Blues."
+Blue Rhythm is a 1931 Mickey Mouse animated short film directed by Burt Gillett, produced by Walt Disney Productions and distributed by Columbia Pictures.
+It was the 31st short in the Mickey Mouse film series, and the seventh of that year.
+The plot focuses on a multifaceted performance of W. C. Handy's "St. Louis Blues".
 The film features the voices of Walt Disney as Mickey and Marcellite Garner as Minnie Mouse.

 Plot

 The concert opens with Mickey on the piano.
 His shadow is cast dramatically on the curtain as he plays a classical interlude.
-Soon he transitions into a ragtime version of "St. Louis Blues."
+Soon he transitions into a ragtime version of "St. Louis Blues".
 Minnie struts onstage and sings the verse "I hate to see that evening sun go down..." with Mickey accompanying.
 Soon an unseen band takes over the accompaniment and Mickey joins Minnie; the two mice dance and scat sing two more verses.

-As Mickey and Minnie exit stage right, the curtain rises to reveal the band – Pluto on trombone, two goats on violins, a Scottish Terrier on sousaphone, a pig on the cornet, Clarabelle Cow on a double bass, two Dachshunds on saxophones, and Horace Horsecollar on a drum set and xylophone; Mickey reappears through a stage elevator to conduct.
+As Mickey and Minnie exit stage right, the curtain rises to reveal the band – Pluto on trombone, two goats on violins, a Scottish Terrier on sousaphone, a pig on the cornet, Clarabelle Cow on a double bass and a piccolo, two Dachshunds on saxophones, and Horace Horsecollar on a drum set and xylophone; Mickey reappears through a stage elevator to conduct.
 After several interruptions, Mickey plays a clarinet and parodies jazz bandleader Ted Lewis; the performance is based in part on the Ted Lewis Band's 1926 recording of "St. Louis Blues".

 As the band plays the final notes of the climatic finale, they collectively jump on the bandstand and cause it to collapse.
 They reemerge from the debris to deliver a final "Yeah!" to the audience.